ankursoni/kubernetes-extension-fortosi/infra/aws/README.md

 # prefix, environment and region variables
-# these 3 variables help in naming the azure resources
+# these 3 variables help in naming the aws resources
 # for e.g., eks cluster name: <PREFIX>-<ENVIRONMENT>-eks01

 # substitute the value for <PREFIX> by replacing PLACEHOLDER in the following command: